 Mr. Powell has been a director of VMware since November 2007.
 Mr. Powell served as an Executive Advisor at Cisco Systems, Inc., a provider of networking products and services, from February 2008 to September 2010.
 Prior to that, Mr. Powell served as Cisco’s Chief Financial Officer from May 2003 to February 2008.
 In that position, Mr. Powell served as Cisco’s Executive Vice President from August 2007 and, previously, as its Senior Vice President since May 2003.
 From June 2002 to May 2003, Mr. Powell served as Cisco’s Senior Vice President, Corporate Finance.
 Prior to that, from January 1997 to June 2002, he served as Cisco’s Vice President, Corporate Controller.
 Prior to joining Cisco, Mr. Powell had a 26-year tenure at PricewaterhouseCoopers LLP, where he was engagement lead for several global clients, was a national SEC reviewer and had regional responsibilities for audit quality assurance in the United States.
 Mr. Powell is also a director of Applied Materials, Inc., where he serves as Chair of the Audit Committee and is a member of the Corporate Governance and Nominating Committee, Investment Committee and Stockholder Rights Committee.
 Mr. Powell is also a director of Intuit Inc., where he serves as Chair of the Audit & Risk Committee and is a member of the Acquisition Committee.

 Paul Sagan has been a director of VMware since April 2014 and was appointed VMware’s Lead Director in February 2015.
 Mr. Sagan is also a member of the board of directors of EMC, on which he has served since 2007.
 Mr. Sagan is a member of EMC’s Leadership and Compensation Committee.
 Mr. Sagan has been an Executive In Residence (XIR) at General Catalyst Partners, a venture capital firm, since January 2014.
 From April 2005 to January 2013, Mr. Sagan served as Chief Executive Officer of Akamai Technologies, Inc. (“Akamai”), a provider of services for accelerating the delivery of content and applications over the Internet, and was President from May 1999 to September 2010 and from October 2011 to December 2012.
 Mr. Sagan joined Akamai in October 1998 as Vice President and Chief Operating Officer.
 In December 2010, President Barack Obama appointed Mr. Sagan as a member of the President’s National Security Telecommunications Advisory Committee.
-From July 1997 to August 1998, Mr. Sagan was Senior Advisor to the World Economic Forum, a Geneva, Switzerland-based organization that provides a collaborative framework for leaders to address global issues.
-Previously, Mr. Sagan held senior executive positions at global media and entertainment companies Time Warner Cable and Time Inc., affiliates of Time Warner, Inc., as well as at CBS, Inc. Mr. Sagan is also a director of Akamai, where he is Vice Chairman of the board of directors, and iRobot Corporation, where he is chair of the Nominating and Corporate Governance Committee.
+From July 1997 to August 1998, Mr. Sagan was Senior Advisor to the World Economic Forum.
+Previously, Mr. Sagan held senior executive positions at global media and entertainment companies Time Warner Cable and Time Inc., affiliates of Time Warner, Inc., as well as at CBS, Inc. Mr. Sagan is also a director of Akamai.